 As soon as possible after each event, we post video recordings to Vimeo and YouTube.
-These videos have proven very popular with our technical audience, and many draw hundreds of viewers.
+These videos have proven very popular with our technical audience, and many draw hundreds or thousands of viewers.
 As is the case for live viewership, we find that companies that help publicize their videos get larger audiences, though some videos seem to take off regardless of effort!

 Many Field Day presenters tell of new customers saying “I heard about you during Tech Field Day and I was impressed!“